 In New England: A Long Weekend at The Tyler Place Family Resort, Vermont

 What's There: The Tyler Place Family Resort is a Family Vacation Critic Favorite, which means we've stayed there and determined that the property is an excellent choice for traveling kids and parents.
 The resort is nestled within 165 acres of lush woods in Highgate Springs, Vermont.
 The family-friendly amenities offered here are impressive.
-Affordable all-inclusive rates cover everything from kids' clubs and activities to babysitting.
+Affordable all-inclusive rates cover everything from kids' clubs to activities.

 Getting There: From Boston, the Tyler Place Family Resort is about a four-hour drive, and it's about a six-and-a-half-hour drive from New York City.
 Closer cities include Portland, Maine (a five-hour drive) and Montreal (about an hour away).

 The Bottom Line: You can take advantage of the lowest rates by traveling in the spring, from mid-May to mid-June, and in September.
 Prices are all-inclusive.
 What's covered?
 Let's see -- there's three meals a day, a private cottage with separate bedrooms for children, kids' programs, activities (everything from yoga to arts and crafts to ice cream socials) and evening entertainments (think dance parties!).
 Rates start at $124 per adult, per night and $84 per child, ages 2.5 to 10th grade, bringing a three-night stay to just over $1,000.